fekuxle/papermc-docker/README.md

 # papermc-docker

-A Docker image for a 1.19 Java PaperMC server.
+A Docker image for a 1.19 Java PaperMC server including a Maria Database server.

 ## Installation